Sandrac98/innercircle/README.md

 - The image for the About Us page was taken from this open source website:
 <a href="https://www.freepik.com/free-vector/young-korean-people-doing-finger-heart_9644839.htm#query=kpop&position=34&from_view=author">Image by pikisuperstar</a> on Freepik
 - The images for the gallery were taken from this open source website: <a href="https://www.shutterstock.com/">Shutter stock</a>
+- The image for the Form  submitted page was taken from this open source website : <a href="https://www.freepik.com/free-vector/young-korean-people-doing-finger-heart-illustrated_9644857.htm#query=kpop&position=6&from_view=search&track=sph">Image by pikisuperstar</a> on Freepik

 # Disclaimer